galaxyeye/warps-nutch/README.md

    set "nutch.master.domain" to be the machine you run nutch server

 3. start satellite on any machine follow satellite's README.
-Satellite is desinged to run on any cheap PC, it acts as a "normal browser" just as you visit a website using chrome
+Satellite is desinged to run on any cheap PC, it acts as a "normal browser" just like you visit a website using chrome

 4. you can run crawl locally following the Apache Nutch's official guide, using command line.